← All diseases

 What you can do

-🛡Use tick repellent and check for ticks after outdoor activities in endemic areas
+🛡Use tick repellent and check thoroughly for ticks after outdoor activities, especially on Long Island

-⚕️Seek medical care for fever and fatigue following a tick bite, especially if you are immunocompromised
+⚕️Seek medical care urgently for fever and flu-like symptoms after tick exposure if you are immunocompromised or asplenic

 Tier BAnnual report tracking